Polk Library

 “How do first-generation college students experience belonging in STEM disciplines?”

-Suggested discovery workflow:
+Suggested discovery and authentication workflow:

 1️⃣ Semantic Scholar / Connected Papers → orient to key papers & themes